satra/NiPyPe-Paper/nipype_paper.rst

 and their inputs and outputs are described in an object-oriented manner providing the flexibility to interface with any type of software (not just well behaved command lines).
-The workflow execution engine has a plug-in architecture and supports both local execution on multicore machines and remote execution on clusters.
+The workflow execution engine has a plug-in architecture and supports both local execution on multi-core machines and remote execution on clusters.
 NiPyPe is distributed with\ :sup:``[b] <#cmnt2>`_`\  a BSD license allowing anyone to make changes and redistribute it.
 Development is done openly with